vitiral/artifact/README.md

 ![rst ls example](http://i.imgur.com/GrDFLxr.png?1)

+ - `rst check` to validate that there are no errors

 As you can see, we've finished our specs and tests for saying hello to the world, but not to the aliens.
 It would be good to know if you had finished the second part when the aliens arrive and **rst** can help you do that!